 \subsection{Kinematics recovery using axisymmetric JAM}

 In this section, we discuss the effect of the intrinsic shape of the lens galaxies in the recovery of their kinematics.
-The question we want to address is how to best model the velocity dispersion of the lens galaxies under axial symmetry, given their observed ellipticities, the stellar luminosity profiles, the mass density profiles from lens mass modeling, and an assumed anisotropy profile.
+The question we want to address is how to best model the velocity dispersion of the lens galaxies under axial symmetry, given their observed ellipticities, the stellar luminosity profiles, the mass-density profiles from lens mass modeling, and an assumed anisotropy profile.
 We assume that there is no information from spatially resolved spectra, and therefore the inclination angle cannot be directly obtained for an individual lens galaxy.
 We investigate whether the projected kinematics of a sample of galaxies can be recovered, either with or without the prior knowledge of the intrinsic shape of the population.
 These two approaches are described in Section \ref{subsubsec:kin_recover_axi_Pie}.

-We use the mock data from Section \ref{subsec:kinematics_mock_data}, where we project the axisymmetric synthetic lens sample and record the projected ellipticities, the MGE of the projected stellar luminosity profile, and the MGE of the mass density profile.
-We use these observables as input for axisymmetric JAM and compare the recovered velocity dispersion distribution $\sigma^P$ with the mock data.
+We describe how we used the mock data from Section \ref{subsec:kinematics_mock_data}, where we project the axisymmetric synthetic lens sample and recorded the projected ellipticities, the MGE of the projected stellar luminosity profile, and the MGE of the mass-density profile.
+We used these observables as input for axisymmetric JAM and compare the recovered velocity dispersion distribution $\sigma^P$ with the mock data.
 The results are presented in Section \ref{subsubsec:kin_axisym_recovery_results}.